HeIIow2/music-downloader/notes.md

 # TO DO
-- refactor file system
+- add the file system as audio source
-- genuis scraper only downloades partially lyrics: reproducable example https://genius.com/Zombiez-blut-lyrics
-- LYRICS
 - add complete search of musify (scraping of artist page etc.) as last resort
 - add a check if the songs truly are the same with non changebal attributes (length etc.)
 - get additional ISRCs